 4.1.1 Assignment of Queue Position

 The Transmission Provider shall assign a Queue Position as follows: the Queue Position within the queue shall be assigned based on the date and time of receipt of all items required pursuant to the provisions of Section 3.4 of this GIP.
 All Interconnection Requests submitted and validated in a single DISIS Queue Cluster Window shall be considered equally queued.
+Priority Requests that have been submitted and validated shall be considered queued ahead of all requests submitted duringa DISIS Queue Cluster Window where the DISIS Phase One study has not yet.

-All Interconnection Requests within the same DISIS Queue Cluster Window shall have equal priority.
+All DISIS Interconnection Requests within the same DISIS Queue Cluster Window shall have equal priority.
 Interconnection Requests of a subsequent DISIS Queue Cluster Window that have been previously studied or actively being restudied shall be considered lower-queued in priority.

 4.1.2 Higher Queue Position